classroomtechtools/appsscriptsModules/README.md

 Then, use this repo to make a second project that builds on your first project.

+## How it works

+It defines two directories for coding: `src/scripts` and `src/modules`.
+The former should contain files in an AppsScripts project as normal.
+The latter are javascript files that can `import` and `export`.
+Anything that is exported from those modules is bundled into one file, `Bundle.js`.

+The Bundle.js file contains some boilerplate code that creates a global `Import` variable, whose properties are those exported from the modules.

+Both directories are combined and placed into `build`.
+When you push to the appsscripts project, you push everything inside `build`.

 ## Getting Started

 ### Initialize